Generic Name: formoterol (inhalation) (for MOE ter all)

-Do not use Foradil to treat a sudden asthma or bronchospasm attack.
+Do not use Foradil to treat a sudden bronchospasm attack.
 It will not work fast enough.
 Use only a fast-acting inhalation medicine.

 Before taking this medicine

-To make sure Foradil is safe for you, tell your doctor if you have:
+To make sure Foradil is safe for you, tell your doctor if you have ever had:

 a food or drug allergy;

 heart disease or high blood pressure;